SoftIron/sibench/docs/source/manual.rst

 1. Creates a random seed.
 2. Writes the seed into the start of the workload object.
-3. Uses the seed to create a PRNG just for this workload object.
+3. Uses the seed to create a random number generator  just for this workload object.
-4. Uses that prng to select slices from our library, which are concatenated onto the object until we have as many bytes as we were asked for.
+4. Uses that random number generator  to select slices from our library, which are concatenated onto the object until we have as many bytes as we were asked for.

 This approach means that we do not need to ever store the objects themselves: we